 Table of Contents:

 Over 12 million malicious websites are operating online today.
-Many of these will have been created by bad actors with the intention of taking advantage of businesses and their customers.
+Many of these will have been created by bad actors to take advantage of businesses and their customers.
 The scale and speed with which these scammers can operate, thanks to modern technology, presents many challenges to brands looking to safeguard their intellectual property and customer base.

 In 2022 alone, Red Points detected 202,998 rogue websites and this number shows no sign of slowing down.
 So, what can brands do to combat this problem and protect their business?